blex-max/PacRunner/README.md

 # PacRunner

-A simple curses program implemented via python curses reimagining our favourite munching semicircle into a sidescrolling runner game.
+An ncurses reimagining of our favourite munching semicircle - as a sidescrolling runner game!
 YomYom!
+Implemented with Python curses.

 ## Dependencies

 - Python (written and tested with 3.13, but I don't knowingly use any features introduced after 3.10)
 - Poetry (tested with >= 1.8.4)

-The project relies on only two further libraries, installation of which will be handled automatically.
+The project relies on only two further libraries, installation of which should be handled automatically by poetry.

 ## Installation